Side Effects of HIV Medicines

 • Tell you which specific side effects to look out for.

-• Give you suggestions on how to deal with side effects that are manageable.
-For example, to manage nausea and vomiting, eat small meals and avoid spicy foods.
+• Give you suggestions on how to deal with manageable side effects like nausea and vomiting.

-• Tell you about the signs of life-threatening side effects that require immediate medical care.
-One example is swelling of the mouth and tongue.
+• Tell you about the signs of life-threatening side effects that require immediate medical care, like swelling of the mouth and tongue.

-Once you start taking HIV medicines, tell your health care provider about any side effect that you are having.
-Your health care provider can recommend ways to treat or manage the side effect.
+Once you start taking HIV medicines, tell your health care provider about any side effects that you are having.
+Your health care provider can recommend ways to treat or manage side effects.

 HIV and Diabetes